weichiet/Data-Analyst-Nanodegree/README.md

 ## Projects
 1. [Investigate a Dataset](./investigate_dataset)
-In this project, you will analyze a dataset and then communicate your findings about it.
-You will use the Python libraries NumPy, Pandas, and Matplotlib to make your analysis easier.
+Use Python libraries like NumPy, Pandas, and Matplotlib to analyze a dataset and then communicate your findings about it.

 2. [Wrangle OpenStreetMap Data](./wrangle_data)
 Choose any area of the world in https://www.openstreetmap.org and use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for a part of the world that you care about.
-Choose to learn SQL or MongoDB and apply your chosen schema to the project.

 3. [Explore and Summarize Data](./explore_data)
-You will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
+Use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.

 4. [Test a Perceptual Phenomenon](./stroop_test)
-You will use descriptive statistics and a statistical test to analyze the [Stroop effect](https://en.wikipedia.org/wiki/Stroop_effect), a classic result of experimental psychology.
+Use descriptive statistics and a statistical test to analyze the [Stroop effect](https://en.wikipedia.org/wiki/Stroop_effect), a classic result of experimental psychology.
 Give your readers a good intuition for the data and use statistical inference to draw a conclusion based on the results.

 5. [Identify Fraud from Enron Email](./project_enron)
 Play detective and put your machine learning skills to use by building an algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email dataset.

 6. [Create a Tableau Story](./data_viz)
-You will create a data visualization from a data set that tells a story or highlights trends or patterns in the data.
-Use Tableau to create the visualization.
+Use Tableau to create a data visualization from a data set that tells a story or highlights trends or patterns in the data.
 Your work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.